khaleedgt/Pizza-Sales-/README.md

 The average order value from all the pizzas sold was $41,29.
 ### 3. How many pizzas were sold?
+To determine the total number of pizzas sold, we sum the quantity column, which indicates how many units of each pizza were sold.
 ````sql
 SELECT SUM(quantity) AS total_pizzas_sold
 FROM pizza_sales;